devspace-sh/devspace/docs/pages/development/port-forwarding.md

 ```bash
 devspace add port 8080:80,3000
 ```
-The example above would tell DevSpace CLI to forward the local port `8080` to the container port `80` as well as to forward the local port `3000` to the remove container port `3000`.
+The example above would tell DevSpace CLI to forward the local port `8080` to the container port `80` as well as to forward the local port `3000` to the remote container port `3000`.

 > Local ports must be unique across all port forwarding configurations.